opencomputeproject/SAI/doc/sai-ptf/fdb_test_plan.md

 ### Testing Objective <!-- omit in toc -->
 - test_port_age: Verifying if the dynamic FDB entry associated with the port is removed after the aging interval.
 - test_aging_after_move: Verifying the aging time refreshed if dynamic FDB entry associated with one port and then moved to another port (not the initial learning time)
-- test_mac_moving_after_aging: Verifying the mac can be learnt if the mac aging reached.
+- test_mac_moving_after_aging: Verifying the mac can be learnt again after the mac aging reached.

 ### Test steps: <!-- omit in toc -->